 Prosecutors don’t have to prove that you intended to carry out the threat.
 Criminal threats can form the basis for a domestic violence charge if you shared a relationship with the person threatened.

-What are the Penalties for Domestic Violence in San Diego?
+What are the Penalties for San Diego Domestic Violence?

 Domestic violence charges often carry enhanced penalties when compared to “ordinary” criminal charges.

-In addition to prison and financial penalties, your punishment may also include:
+In addition to prison and economical penalties, your punishment may also include:

 - Participation in a counseling program

 - Imposition of a protective order

 Restraining Orders In California Domestic Violence Cases

 Often, a victim of domestic abuse will first seek a restraining order before you even have a chance to defend yourself against the allegations.
 If convicted on domestic violence charges, it’s much more likely that the court could make a temporary restraining order permanent.